ElectricPeelSoftware/EPSUIFactory/README.md

 ### UIView+EPSAutoLayout

 There is an included category on `UIView` which makes setup for views not included in the factory methods easier.
-Use `eps_initForAutolayout` instead of `initWithFrame:` when you are creating a view for use with auto layout.
+Use `eps_initForAutoLayout` instead of `initWithFrame:` when you are creating a view for use with auto layout.
 For example:

 ```objective-c
 UIView *view = [[UIView alloc] eps_initForAutoLayout];